Timelapse

 The initial values in the obelisk puzzle randomize for each Timelapse gameplay (thanks to Wayne Pendley and others at comp.sys.ibm.pc.games.adventure for pointing this out).
 Since no fixed solution is possible, arbitrary values have been specified in the table above using the letters a-h.
 In one particular gameplay, the results from the obelisk numbers were:

 To play the game, move B F and roll the tetrahedron-shaped die.
 Your ankh is the red one; to win the game you must reach the final golden square (by exact count) before your blue opponent does.
-It's usually a better strategy to give up gems rather than accepting a position penalty from a snake, but to do so you must quickly drag the red gems on the wall to the right side where your opponent's blue gems are stored.
+If you land on a square with a cobra head, it's usually a better strategy to give up gems to your opponent rather than accepting a position penalty, but to do so you must quickly drag red gems on the wall to the right side where your opponent's blue gems are stored.
 The number of gems that must be transferred from the left side of the wall to the right is indicated by the number of marks on the snake's platform.
 Be sure to accurately position your gem into one of your opponent's open holes, or else the snake will knock you back.
-There is no click-ahead buffer for this game, as there is, for example, when reading the Professor's journal.
-Also note that the game is completely reset if you back out from it.
+There is no click-ahead buffer for this game, and the game is completely reset if you back out from it.

 On completion of the game, you'll hear a short musical tone.
 Pick up the light-blue eye symbol from the wall.
 Move B L2 F and put the eye symbol next to its mate on the cabinet door.
 Open the cabinet and move F2 to bring up the pyramid lock combination diagram:

-Note that the diagram also includes a triangular representation of a pyramid (not shown above), matching one seen on the power panel buttons.
+The triangular representation of a pyramid on the diagram matches the one seen on the power panel buttons.
 Counting the symbols in the columns on the diagram, you'll find

 Back out from the diagram and click on the gene pod lying in the gray receptacle.
 After watching the video sequence, move B3 L F and click on the rotating blue spot to watch another video sequence.
 Move F10 L F6 L F17 to exit the crystal room.
-Use the hyperlink icon to zoom to the dock temple, then move R F2 L F2 L F L F3 R to the power panel.
-Click on the upper, triangular button to send power up the river to the pyramid above the dock area.
+Use the bull's-eye hyperlink cursor to zoom to the dock temple in the distance, then move R F2 L F2 L F L F3 R back to the power panel.
+Click on the upper triangular button to send power up the river to the pyramid above the dock area.

 Move F R F6 L F to return to the dock area.
 Move B2 R F R F2 L F10 R F8 L F4 to reach the pyramid combination lock.
 Using the Egyptian number system diagram, drag the tumblers to enter the combination (3,10,9,4) that you found by counting symbols on the diagram in the cabinet.
 When correctly configured, the combination lock will show